A Practical Guide to the Agile Product Canvas

 - Increased communication and efficiency in the team

 Due to these positive experiences the usage of a preparation phase and, more specifically, the Product Vision and Canvas methodology is now considered best practice.

-Although this blogpost describes the Product Canvas in great detail, one of the important lessons is actually the benefit of a preparation phase before starting a first sprint.
+Although this blog post describes the Product Canvas in great detail, one of the important lessons is actually the benefit of a preparation phase before starting the first sprint.
 The given method works well with Mendix projects, but in the end, it’s all about the content, the questions that are answered with the result of the preparation phase, and the benefits this will have on the rest of the project.

 Another interesting detail is that some teams choose to keep on using the Product Canvas or parts of it throughout the project instead of just preparation.
 Using a part of a wall in their war room as a Product Canvas.

-Mendix teams have used user flows as a part of the Definition of Ready of user stories.
-The reason for this was the that the schematic way of the user flow was much faster and more efficient for the team to fully understand the user story than the textual content of the user story.
+Mendix teams have used user flows as a part of the definition of ready of user stories.
+The reason for this was that the schematic way of the user flow was much faster and more efficient for the team to fully understand the user story than the textual content of the user story.

-But most importantly, it doesn’t matter if a project is small or big, of low complexity or high complexity, the right amount of preparation will always result in a more focused and efficient development with an increase of quality of the actual application.
+But most importantly, it doesn’t matter if a project is small or big, of low complexity or high complexity, the right amount of preparation will always result in a more focused and efficient development with an increase in the quality of the actual application.